biggerpicturestudio/alfred-v1-docs/content/getting-started/3_website-theme.md

 metaDescription: ""
 ---

-Website Theme is a library of designed & front-end coded elements that have to be reflected in Alfred CMS in order to allow Alfred Users to use them for example in Headers or Sections. **Re-usable front-end bits have to be connected to Alfred.**
+Website Theme is a library of designed & front-end coded elements that have to be reflected in Alfred CMS in order to allow Alfred Users to use them for example in Headers or Sections.

+**Re-usable front-end theme elements have to be connected to Alfred and their implementation is one of the essential steps to do at the beginning of setting up a project to give Alfred Users flexibility of section/header/other elements customisation and usage.**

 # Website Theme elements
 The Website Theme elements that always have to be prepared by front-end developers before implementation in Alfred are: